Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: SYSTEMATICS

-We vary the scale chosen and the bin sized used and find the results are basically consistent.
-However, we find the measurement of $D_A(z)/r_s(z_d)$ is more stable than that of $H(0.35) \,r_s(z_d)/c$.
-It might indicate the appearance of the systematic error from the measurement of the correlation function in the direction along the line of sight.
+We vary the scale range chosen and the bin size used and find that the results are basically consistent.
+However, we find that the measurement of $D_A(z)/r_s(z_d)$ is more stable than that of $H(0.35) \,r_s(z_d)/c$.
+It might indicate the appearance of systematic errors from the measurement of the correlation function in the direction along the line of sight.
+While the observed correlation function along the line of sight is noisier and harder to model due to galaxy perculiar velocities, we test the impact of systematic uncertainties along the line of sight by removing the data with the transverse separation, $\sigma$, smaller than 5 or 10 $h^{-1}$Mpc.
+We find that the results are insensitive to this.
+Thus our measurement of $H(0.35) \,r_s(z_d)/c$ should not be contaminated by systematic errors along the line of sight.